backdrop-contrib/weight/README.md

 Weight
 ======
 This module provides a weight field that can be added to any fieldable entity.
 The weight field can be used to provide customized sorting.

+This module also provides a Views field handler that allows users with the appropriate permission to rearrange the rows of a Views table (drag and drop) and save the new order.

 Installation
 ------------